 Who are the mediators in Ayodhya dispute case?

 New Delhi, Mar 8: The Supreme Court on Friday appointed a mediation panel in the Ayodhya case.

-The apex court named former Supreme Court judge Kaliffullah, Sriram Panchu and Sri Sri Ravi Shankar for panel.
+The bench, headed by Chief Justice Ranjan Gogoi, appointed a three-member panel to act as mediators.
+The panel will be headed by former Supreme Court judge FM Kalifullah with spiritual leader Sri Sri Ravi Shankar and mediation expert Sriram Panchu as other members.

 [SC orders mediation in Ayodhya Case, appoints 3 mediators to report in 8 weeks]